 The examiner looks at the individual's eyes to make sure that they are both fixating on the target and asks the individual to report whether the pen appears double in any position.
 A report of diplopia or a misalignment of the eyes in any position would warrant further assessment by an eye care professional.

-Railway Association of Canada RIGHT TRACK Section: 4 Version: 2.2
+Section: 4 Version: 2.2

-Title: RAILWAY MEDICAL (GUIDELINES
+Title: RAILWAY MEDICAL GUIDELINES

 Subsection 4.3 - Vision

 Appendix III - Vision Reporting Form Example